shaoner/node-query-sql/README.md

 - query (alias to raw)

-If you add a 'p' prefix (pcount, pselect, pselectW, pinsert, premove, pupdate), a connection from the pool is requested and used.
+Moreover, if you add a 'p' prefix (pcount, pselect, pselectW, pinsert, premove, pupdate), then you don't need to provide a connection.
-Else, you have to provide the connection yourself.
+In this case, a connection is requested from a pool of connections during the query.

 ```javascript
 var MysqlExtClient = require('mysql-ext').Client;